brittAnderson/phiLinks/README.md

 I hope that they will find new and useful links to share that can be incorporated with a pull request.

-As the preliminary hopefully makes clear these links are intended for the students in my course on a "Novel Introduction to the Neuroscience Consciousness" at the University of Waterloo (Psych 461 S2018).
+As the preliminary hopefully makes clear these links are intended for the students in my course on a "Novel Introduction to the Neuroscience of Consciousness" at the University of Waterloo (Psych 461 S2018).
 But if this repo induces anyone else to read the book, I would be pleased, and if anyone else wants to modify or add links that they think would be useful to other readers I am happy to entertain including them as a pull request.
 As I use [org-mode](https://orgmode.org/) for my notes, please make any changes to that file, and not the .html.
 Thanks.